poqudrof/processing-library-template/README.md

 This is another library compilation / distribution template.
 It works in command line, all is require is bash and maven (and a JDK obviously), so it works directly on OSX and Linux.
-You can get command line tools for Linux with the [Cygwin](https://www.cygwin.com/) project.
+You can get command line tools for Windows with the [Cygwin](https://www.cygwin.com/) project.

 You can also import in Netbeans, and possible Eclipse, or any other IDE that can read Maven projects.